luigiikk/test-readthedocss/docs/source/index.rst

 Here we can see the test smells in JavaScript:

-Test Smells
+Contents
 ------------

 .. toctree::
    :maxdepth: 2

-   Test-Smells/test_without_description
-   Test-Smells/anonymous_test
-   Test-Smells/transcripting_test
-   Test-Smells/comments_only_test
+   :caption: Test Smells

+   Test Smells/index